rfjakob/gocryptfs/Documentation/MANPAGE.md

 Write execution trace to file.
 View the trace using "go tool trace FILE".

 #### -version
 Print version and exit.
-The output contains three fields seperated by ";".
+The output contains three fields separated by ";".
 Example: "gocryptfs v1.1.1-5-g75b776c; go-fuse 6b801d3; 2016-11-01 go1.7.3".
 Field 1 is the gocryptfs version, field 2 is the version of the go-fuse library, field 3 is the compile date and the Go version that was